-- What is Behance and how does it fit into Creative Cloud?
+- What is Behance and how does it fit into Adobe Creative Cloud?

-- How can I share to Behance from the Creative Cloud, Photoshop, Illustrator, and InDesign CC?
+- How can I share to Behance from Creative Cloud, Photoshop, Illustrator, and InDesign CC?

-- How can I access Behance within Creative Cloud's desktop app?
+- How can I access Behance from within the Adobe Creative Cloud desktop app?

 - Show All